ctven/RateMyJS/README.md

 # RateMyJS

 A Rate My Professor chrome extension for University of Michigan and Stony Brook University students.
-Professor scores will show up when user selects their university icon.
+Professor scores will show up when the user selects their university icon.

 *Note* : For University of Michigan Students, the extension will only work on the LSA Course Guide Search Results page.
 (Example Shown Below)